As a small business owner, you juggle many different responsibilities.

 Another great tool for cold email outreach is Lemlist.
 It has some fun templates and functionality, including the ability to add photos to outreach emails with dynamically-changing text, so you can go the extra step in personalizing your outreach emails, boosting response rates.
 I also love its “Lemwarm” feature, which automates the process of warming up an email account for cold outreach.

 Before you can send cold outreach emails, you need leads, right?
-That’s where LeadFuze comes in.
+That’s where Apollo comes in.
 It has a huge database of people that you can search through to find leads that fit your exact target market.
 It shows you their email address, phone number, company, and a ton of other data points for each prospect.
-It also has a nice functionality called “FuzeBot” which automatically adds leads to your prospect list that match your search criteria, so you can set it and forget it.
-And it automatically exports those leads to Mailshake and Lemlist, so you can effectively put your lead-gen and cold email outreach strategy on autopilot.
+It also has a Chrome extension which you can use to find email addresses from people on LinkedIn, and add them to your prospect list.

 MeetAlfred is a great tool to automate outreach across Linkedin, Twitter, and Email.
-You can set up sequences, for example, to connect with someone on Linkedin, then send them a Linkedin message, then follow them on Twitter, then email them.
+You can set up sequences, for example, to connect with someone on Linkedin, then send them a Linkedin message (use one of these Linkedin connection request message templates), then follow them on Twitter, then email them.
 It’s a great way to make your outreach efforts multi-channel, increasing the odds you get a response and build relationships with your prospects.

 Have you ever seen those browser pop-ups that ask if you would like to subscribe to a website for future updates?
 Those are browser notifications, and you can set them up using Subscribers.
 It enables you to send push notifications to your list of users who have opted-in.
 Think of it as another list you can use like an email list!
 We use it here at EmailAnalytics to announce new blog posts and special offers.